-Dry air is the cause of many things, including increased static and heightened risk for sickness.
-Those two things may not cause the same level of concern, but they are both annoyances that may be prevented with the use of a humidifier.
+Dry air can impact a lot of things, including an increase in your chances of getting sick and an increase in potential shocks from static.
+These differ in the level of importance, but they are both annoyances that may be prevented with the use of a humidifier.

-So, what can you do?
+So, what should you do next?

 - Adding a humidifier can help improve skin irritations and dry skin.